Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 To breed koi outside of the pond, you'll need several tanks (polyethylene is acceptable) and other items.

-- At least two tanks; one for breeding and an additional hospital tank.
+- You will need at least two tanks: one for breeding and an additional hospital tank.
 Both must be able to contain at least 200 gallons of water.

 - Each tank needs its own: filter, water pump, heater, air pump, airstones and a net cover.

 - You will need spawning brushes for the breeding tank.

 Once you have the equipment, it's important to find the right place.
-The project might last weeks and once in full swing, and it might be difficult to move should the location prove undesirable.
+The project might last weeks and, once in full swing, it might be difficult to move should the location prove undesirable.
 Make sure you have easy access to the site and easy maneuverability around the tanks.
 In addition, the place needs to be near a water point and not in direct sunlight.

 When Is Breeding Season for Koi Fish?